ArsenicBismuth/Cemu-GyroStick/README.md

 ## Changes:

 -   Add capability to control the accelerometer.
--   3-axis for gyro and 3-axis for accelerometer.
+-   3 axes for gyro and 3 axes for accelerometer.
 -   Removing all preprocessing (except linear scaling).
 -   Custom [Contro module](https://github.com/shroudedcode/contro) to accept 6-axis joystick instead of 4.
 -   Also removing the requirement which only accept standard joystick.